Arts-ISIT-LA/la-nlp/docs/pipes.md

 `text` (*str*) -- The text to generate a `Doc` from.
 <br>
-`aspects` (*dict*, optional) -- A dictionary of aspects and corresponding keywords to use for analysis of the input text.
+`aspects` (*dict* or *str*, optional) -- A dictionary of aspects and corresponding keywords to use for analysis of the input text, or the path to a .toml file containing the aspect-keyword mappings.
 If no argument is passed, the module will use the default aspects in  `la_nlp/data/aspects.toml`.
-Should take following form:
+If a dict, should take following form:

 ```
 {